 Laptop touchpad cursor jumps around while not touching it

 Details on this page are for a laptop touchpad.
-For Desktop computer mouse issues, see our mouse acting erratically or is not moving properly page.
+For a desktop computer mouse issues, see: Mouse acting erratically, jumping, or is not moving properly.

-Some laptops may have a button around the touchpad or an icon in the Windows Notification Area that can enable and disable the touchpad.
+Some laptops may have a button around the touchpad or an icon in the Windows Notification Area to enable and disable the touchpad.

 Make sure you are not touching the touchpad

-Because the touchpad often is close to where the palms of your hands and thumbs lay, it's possible that you may be touching the touchpad without realizing it.
+Because the touchpad is close to where the palms lay, you may be touching it without realizing you are.
 An easy way of determining this is to see if the cursor moves without touching anything on the keyboard.